michirakara/nvimusic/README.md

 # TODO
 - [ ] config
-- [ ] support more commands to play other than paplay
+- [ ] support more commands to play other than mpv
-- [ ] make NvimusicStop faster
+- [x] make NvimusicStop faster

 # Connect to lualine.nvim
 Example lualine config